Nacogdoches TX White Collar Crime Lawyers

 Corporate fraud keeps the FBI busy year round and typically involves cooking the books to make a company look more profitably than it really is, which in turn can be dangerously misleading to the public (especially in the case of publicly traded companies).
 Tax evasion is on the flip side of the number-fudging coin, and involves doing anything and everything to pay Uncle Sam his dividends.
 Money laundering involves hiding illegally obtained money by funneling it through legitimate business activity.
 Embezzlement involves secretly taking money from a business and is usually perpetrated by someone with a higher degree of access to the company’s financial information.
 Healthcare fraud is a fairly broad term and can involve everything from a doctor billing an insurance company for services not rendered, or a patient using a false name to leverage someone else’s insurance.

 There are a number of other white collar crimes perpetrated outside a professional setting.
-Copyright infringement, identity theft and pyramid schemes are also considered white collar crims.
-In that last cime listed, also referred to as a Ponzi scheme, investors are lured into a compensation structure that is not genuinely funded by sales, but by payments from the most recent line of investors to get into the scheme.
+Copyright infringement, identity theft and pyramid schemes are also considered white collar crimes.
+In that last crime listed, also referred to as a Ponzi scheme, investors are lured into a compensation structure that is not genuinely funded by sales, but by payments from the most recent line of investors to get into the scheme.

 Depending on its severity, a white collar crime can become classified as a misdemeanor or a felony.
-Working with an experienced criminal defense lawyer like Mr. Morin can help you alleviate the burden of the repercussions or avoid them entirely.
+Working with an experienced Nacogdoches criminal defense lawyer like Mr. Morin can help you alleviate the burden of the repercussions or avoid them entirely.